oop1013/agentpay/README.md

 - Authorization, spend caps, usage records, and earnings accounting — all server-side
 - A web dashboard for humans to manage authorizations and view usage

+## Who is this for?

+AgentPay is for:
+- API developers who want pay-per-call monetization
+- builders experimenting with autonomous agent spending
+- teams who need spend caps, authorization, and earnings visibility for machine-callable services

+## Why AgentPay?

+Most payment rails are too heavy for $0.01 service calls.

+AgentPay makes small paid service calls practical by combining:
+- paywall middleware for APIs
+- automatic client payment + retry
+- spend caps and authorization
+- usage and earnings tracking

 ## Architecture

 ```